Skip to main content

 Weaviate configuration

-Your Weaviate instance must be configured with the Google AI vectorizer integration (text2vec-palm) module.
+Your Weaviate instance must be configured with the Google vectorizer integration (text2vec-google) module.

 For Weaviate Cloud (WCD) users